-We welcome clients as early as freshman and sophomore years to help them establish a strong high school foundation both academically and personally.
+We welcome high school clients as early as freshman and sophomore years to help them establish a strong high school foundation both academically and personally.
 At this early stage, our emphasis is not on college planning, but on helping students gain the most from their high school experiences.
-This may mean helping students find summer and extracurricular or identify factors that will optimize their academic success.
+This may mean helping students find summer and extracurricular activities or identify factors that will optimize their academic success.
+We also offer an aptitudes assessment that helps students think about their strengths and interests, which later plays into college advising as students think about majors and possible future careers.

 The formal college advising process begins from August to October of junior year and continues until students make the decision of where to matriculate on May 1 of their senior year.